 Andrew Cecil Bradley (1851–1935), during his five-year stint as Oxford’s professor of poetry (1901–6), wrote up some of the lectures that he had given over the previous twenty odd years, at Liverpool and Glasgow as well as Oxford, and turned them into a book, Shakespearean tragedy, first published in 1904.
 It proved to be, as it deserved to be, immensely influential.
 This is Bradley’s chapter about Macbeth.
 The second file contains the relevant notes – ‘many of [which] will be of interest only to scholars’ – put at the back of the book.

 The second edition of the book (1905) is a new setting, page for page and very nearly line for line the same as the first.
 Some small additions or alterations occur, but (as far as Macbeth is concerned) they are so few and so slight that they hardly seem worth mentioning.
-Generally speaking, anyone who thinks of quoting from the first edition should remember to make sure that Bradley did not change his mind.
+Generally speaking, anyone who thinks of quoting from the first edition should remember to make sure that Bradley did not have second thoughts.

 I add a reference to one other piece of Bradley’s, not because it says anything much about Macbeth, but because I enjoyed reading it – the chapter on ‘Shakespeare’s theatre and audience’ in A. C. Bradley, Oxford lectures on poetry (London, 1909), 361–93.